monkeymq/jgossip/README.md

 # Settings
 * gossipInterval - How often (in milliseconds) to gossip list of members to other node(s).
 Default is 1000ms
 * networkDelay - Network delay in ms. Default is 200ms
 * msgService - Which message sync implementation.
-Default is UDPMsgService, you can extand it.
+Default is **UDPMsgService.class** use UDP protocol to send message, certainly you can extand it.

 # Event Listener
 Now, we have three kinds of event